 In CE 680 and CE 690, students scoring below the target scores on the Site Supervisor Evaluation and/or the University Supervisor Evaluation may be required to complete a retention plan.
+Quite possibly, this retention plan will involve repeating of the practicum or internship semester.

-Failure to complete the retention plan as outlined may lead to a recommendation to receive a Human Services Professional Master's degree, or could lead to dismissal from the program (see sections on Student Retention Procedure and Student Dismissal below for specific details).
+Failure to complete the retention plan as outlined may lead to a recommendation to receive a Human Services Professional Master's degree or could lead to dismissal from the program (see sections on Student Retention Procedure and Student Dismissal below for specific details).